 Identity Does Not Set Standards

 Standards degrade when identity is allowed to redefine what “good enough” means.
-Reputation, confidence, or seniority often lower or bend requirements, creating uneven quality and hidden failure.
+Reputation or seniority often lower requirements, creating uneven quality.

 This directive requires standards to remain fixed and impersonal.